|Pvt. Gordon M. Newman

 County, Mississippi, and was the son of Gordon &

 Mary Newman.
 With his two sisters and three

 brothers he grew up in unincorporated Gillsburg, Amite

-County, Mississippi.
-He was employed as a truck
+County, Mississippi, and was employed as a truck

 Gordon was inducted into the army on March 18, 1941 in Houston, Texas.
-He trained at Fort Knox, Kentucky and then was sent to Camp Polk, Louisiana as a member of the 753rd Tank Battalion.
+He trained at Fort Knox, Kentucky and then was sent to Camp Polk, Louisiana, where he became a member of the 753rd Tank Battalion.
 In September 1941, he volunteered to join the 192nd Tank Battalion as it prepared for overseas duty.

 Gordon with the 192nd traveled by train to San

-Francisco.
-He then was ferried to Angel Island
+Francisco by train.
+He then was ferried to

 Gordon was held at Camp O'Donnell and Cabanatuan.
-It is not known if he went out on a work detail during this time.
-When the Japanese began sending the POWs out on work details as slave labor, Gordon was selected for a detail being sent to Davao, Mindanao in October 1942.
+When the Japanese began sending the POWs out on work details as slave labor, Gordon was selected for a detail being sent to Davao, Mindanao, in October 1942.
 On October 26th, he and the other POWs marched eight miles to the barrio of Cabanatuan and road a train to Manila.
 From there, they marched to Bilibid Prison.